 - Landscaper/gardener – $20 to $50.
 If he or she comes frequently, give up to a week’s pay.

 - Pool cleaners – For a regular crew, the price of one cleaning, to divide among themselves.
 If a different employee shows up each visit, holiday tipping is unnecessary.
+Click on this site for checking the background of a candidate employee.

 - Newspaper carrier – $10 to $30, or the equivalent of one month of the subscription price.
 Sometimes you can include a tip when you pay your bill.
 Remember that adults usually do this job these days.